Fruit Picking Jobs in Canada: All You Need to Know!

 Once you’ve found a few potential opportunities, it’s important to do your research before applying.
 Make sure to read reviews of the farm (if available) and contact them directly to ask any questions you may have.
 This will help you get a better sense of what the job will entail and whether or not it’s a good fit for you.

-How Much Do Fruit Pickers Make in Canada?
+How Much Do Fruit Pickers Get Paid in Canada?

 In Canada, fruit pickers earn somewhere between CA$13 and CA$20 per hour.
 Experienced workers who can also operate the orchard or farm machinery and equipment typically can earn towards the higher end of that range.